The Viking Kings

 The famous story that he was so vain he allowed himself to be convinced by flattering courtiers that he could hold back the tide is one of the chief events of the reign for which he appears to be remembered.
 In fact the old story of Canute and the waves is apocryphal and is first recorded by Henry of Huntingdon in his twelfth century Chronicle of the History of England.

 His insistence that the kingdom should continue to be ruled by the laws laid down by Edgar the Peaceful lead to a growth in his popularity and he made his own additions to these, forbidding heathen practices.
-After initial raids, Malcolm Canmore, King of Scots, recognised the overlordship of Canute.
+After initial raids, Malcolm II, King of Scots, recognised the overlordship of Canute.
 Peace with Scotland was established for the remainder the reign.

 Following the Norman conquest, Winchester Cathedral was erected on the Saxon site of the Old Minster.
 The Royal remains, including King Canute's bones, along with those of his spouse, Emma of Normandy, were exhumed and placed in mortuary chests around St. Swithin's Shrine in the new building.
 However in the seventeenth century, during the English Civil War, the bones, after being used by Cromwell's soldiers as missiles to shatter stained glass windows, were scattered and mixed in various chests along with those of some of the Saxon kings, including Egbert of Wessex, Saxon bishops and the Norman King William Rufus.
 The chests remain today, seated upon a decorative screen surrounding the presbytery of the Cathedral.